GrrGrrMan/spiderbot-pi-hub/README.md

 ## System Architecture

-The Pi-Hub acts as a multi-tier bridge orchestrating communication between the robot's microcontrollers, client applications, and cloud/local AI providers:
+The Pi-Hub acts as a multi-tier bridge orchestrating communication between the robot's microcontrollers, client applications, and local or cloud AI backends:

 ```mermaid
 flowchart TD